manolaz/amoca-hedera-dapp/README.md

 This is an example Hedera app that integrates Hedera using either the native Hedera gRPC endpoints as well as Ethereum JSON-RPC endpoints.
-This wallet is designed to be used with the ReowReown AppKit.
+This wallet is designed to be used with the Reown AppKit.
 For an example wallet see <https://github.com/hgraph-io/hedera-wallet>.

 ## Getting started